aardy1/Charts/README.md

 1. Gradle
 2. Graal -- get it from [Gluon](https://github.com/gluonhq/graal/releases/tag/gluon-22.1.0.1-Final)
 3. set `GRAALVM_HOME` environment variable to the parent of the bin directory in 1.
-So for me that is `export GRAALVM_HOME=/Users/graham/Downloads/graalvm-svm-java17-darwin-m1-gluon-22.1.0.1-Final/Contents/Home`
+So for me that is `export GRAALVM_HOME=/Users/.../Downloads/graalvm-svm-java17-darwin-m1-gluon-22.1.0.1-Final/Contents/Home`

 In theory that should be it :-)

-To build and run a native image for platform `X`, go the project root dir, and do:
+To build and run a native image, go the project root dir, and do:
 ```
-gradle -Ptarget=X nativeCompile nativeLink nativePackage nativeInstall
+gradle -Ptarget=host nativeCompile nativeLink nativePackage nativeInstall
 ```
-(`X = host` (host = the platform you are running gradle on), `ios`, `ios-sim`, or `android`)

 The native image will be installed under `X/build/gluonfx/A` where X is the project root, and A is your architecture and operating system (e.g. aarch64-darwin).

-I have tested this process on MacOS X building for `host`, `ios` and `ios-sim`.
+I have tested this process on MacOS X.

 ## Running Knowtiphy Charts Native on a Desktop

-To run the app as a native image for a desktop platform `X` do:
+To run the app as a native image do:
 ```
 gradle -Ptarget=X nativeCompile nativeLink nativePackage nativeInstall nativeRun
 ```
-Or just `gradle -Ptarget=X nativeRun` if you have already built it, or just double click the native image that was previously built.
+Or just `gradle -Ptarget=host nativeRun` if you have already built it, or just double click the native image that was previously built.

+## Building Knowtiphy Charts with your favorite IDE

+Good luck :-)

+This bit is usually a pain in the neck and is different for every platform and IDE.
+There are some instructions [here](https://openjfx.io/openjfx-docs/#introduction).

+For Apache Netbeans (with UI build actions delegated to gradle), you shouldn't have to do anything.

+For IntelliJ I followed the 'instructions](https://openjfx.io/openjfx-docs/#IDE-Intellij) for "Non-modular projects" -- except Step 1 of course since you already have a project!

+After Step 3.
+I could run Knowtiphy Charts from the Gradle window in Intellij.

 ## Running Knowtiphy Charts Native on a Phone or Tablet